conduitframework/conduit_amqp/README.md

 ## Configuring a Publisher

-Inside an `outgoing` block for a broker, you can define publications to queues.
+Inside an `outgoing` block for a broker, you can define publications to exchanges.
 Conduit will deliver messages using the options specified.
 You can override these options, by passing different options to your broker's `publish/3`.

 ``` elixir